-We know now that Pamela L. Travers did grow up in difficult circumstances and that she never felt loved nor understood by her family.
-And, as discussed in last week’s post, one of the major causes for Pamela’s psychological blockages stems from her repressed feelings of resentment towards her mother.
+Pamela L. Travers did grow up in difficult circumstances and she never felt loved nor understood by her family.
+And, as discussed in last week’s post, I believe that one of the major causes for Pamela’s psychological blockages stems from her repressed feelings of resentment towards her mother.

 A bothersome question now arises.